MHickey2/Quiz-Lite/README.md

 ## Structure <a name="structure"></a>
 The Application has gone through a number of transitions.
 Originally it was 2 pages, an introduction page and a gaming page, but it was later simplified so that only 1 page is used.
-The introductory section consists of an intoductory blurb, a welcome message and a start button.
-When the Start button is pressed the introductory blurb is hidden and the main quiz interface is shown.
-When the game is complete a closing message screen is shown.
+The introductory section consists of an intoductory blurb, username interput, a welcome message and a start button.
+When the Start button is pressed the introductory elements are hidden and the main quiz interface is shown.
+When the game is complete a closing message display is shown.
 This way the whole website is never shown in full to the user.
-Additional information can be inputted with the use of a prompt screen and a couple of modals.
 The site itself grew out of another site, horror-quiz which was my experimental repository, the intention initially was to create a horror quiz using my own question set but I then changed to the Fetch from an API concept.
 The original Repository can be [found here](https://github.com/MHickey2/Horror-Quiz)

 <br/>